mimic-sussex/sema/assets/tutorial/04-language-design/02-structure-bnf-notation/index.md

 We are also going to understand some of the underlying concepts that are necessary to the language design workflow in Sema.

-In the previous tutorial section we've had a look to the full-fledged grammar of Sema's default language.
+In the previous tutorial section, we had a look to the fully-fledged grammar of Sema's default language.
 What a hard knock! 😵

 Not to worry!
-In this tutorial we are starting from the ground up with an empty grammar template on the *Grammar Editor*.
+In this tutorial we will start from the ground up with an empty grammar template on the *Grammar Editor*.

 ## Decoding the template...

-If you look closely to the *Grammar Editor* you might notice a few things:
+If you look closely to the *Grammar Editor* content you might notice a few things:

 *  there are code comments which begin with ```#```